Jordan-Bianco/mvc_framework/README.md

 ## Usage

--   Clone the project with "git clone https://github.com/Jordan-Bianco/mvc_framework.git"
+-   Copy the project with "git fork https://github.com/Jordan-Bianco/mvc_framework.git"
 -   Run the command "composer install"
 -   Enter the public folder
 -   Launch the server with the command "php -S localhost:8888"